Colleague Dress Standards for Customer Facing Roles

 Issue number: |

-PSG-SM-001 |
+002 |

 Coop Food

 Coop Food provides all colleagues with a uniform which must be correctly worn at all times.
-Uniform will be issued on commencement of employment and re-issued when necessary at the manager’s discretion.
+This will be issued on commencement of employment and re-issued when necessary at the manager’s discretion.
 Please note consideration and allowance will be made for religious, cultural and medical reasons where appropriate.

 Uniform